KTN Optical Deflector

 *2 : A separate control PC is required.
 (Please contact us for sample programs.)

-Relationship between KTN optical deflector deflection angle and applied voltage
+Relationship between deflection angle and applied voltage in KTN optical scanner

 This is an experimental example of scanning a laser beam with a wavelength of 633 nm at 100 kHz using a one-dimensional KTN optical deflector.
 This is a graph showing the relationship between AC voltage and deflection angle when a DC voltage of 150 V is applied to the KTN crystal.